 The EETS is due to go live on 1 January 2020.

 Object and purpose

 The aim of the EETS project is to ensure that vehicles do not have to stop at the border just to pay the LSVA.
 In this way, it makes a significant contribution to simplifying and speeding up border crossings.

-For existing toll systems, such as the Swiss mileage-related heavy vehicle charge (LSVA), EETS is a new recording service that must be integrated into the existing system.
-The existing LSVA infrastructure is to be changed as little as possible, as it must continue to function smoothly until it is replaced in 2024.
-In order not to put unnecessary strain on the complex LSVA IT system, the IT systems of LSVA and EETS should work as independently of each other as possible.
+For the existing Swiss toll system (LSVA), EETS is a new recording service that must be integrated into the existing system.
+The existing LSVA infrastructure is to be changed as little as possible, as it must continue to function smoothly until it is replaced in 2025.
+In order not to put unnecessary strain on the complex LSVA IT system, the IT systems of the existing LSVA and EETS will work as independently of each other as possible.